mrsandipandas/Udacity_Behavioral-Cloning-P3/README.md

 #### 3. Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+My architecture is based on Nvidia [Pilotnet] (https://arxiv.org/pdf/1704.07911.pdf).
+Here is a sneak peek into the Nvidia architecture.

+![CNN architecture used for training the model][image1]

 ### Model Architecture and Training Strategy